earlygrey/simple-graphs/README.md

 - [minimum weight spanning tree](https://en.wikipedia.org/wiki/Minimum_spanning_tree) for undirected graphs using [Kruskal's algorithm](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm)
 - [topological sort](https://en.wikipedia.org/wiki/Topological_sorting) for directed graphs

-You might be wondering what the point of another graph library is, since there are already some very [powerful](https://jgrapht.org/) and [versatile](https://github.com/google/guava/wiki/GraphsExplained) libraries out there, which are made by much better programmers than me.
+You might be wondering what the point of this graph library is, since there are already some very [powerful](https://jgrapht.org/) and [versatile](https://github.com/google/guava/wiki/GraphsExplained) libraries out there.
 Well the idea behind simple graphs is that it's first and foremost user-friendly and simple to use.
-Just instantiate a graph object, add some vertices and edges and you're ready - no implementing complex interfaces or finding the right factory method.
+Just instantiate a graph object, add some vertices and edges and you're ready.
 Algorithms are called directly on the graph object.

-Simple graphs has no dependencies.
+If you're looking for a broader, more powerful library I'd recommend [JGraphT](https://jgrapht.org/).
+It essentially does everything this library does, plus a lot more, though it has more requirements.

+Simple graphs uses java 8 (JGraphT 1.5.0+ requires JDK 11) and only uses java collections.
+It has no dependencies, and so should be GWT compatible (JGraphT and guava graphs are not).